ADAS Suppliers will more than double their revenues between 2021 and 2025 to reach €35 Billion

 Revenues from ADAS & Automated Driving will almost double between 2021 and 2025 to reach €35 Billion due to the increase in sensor content.
 Level 3 and 4 require enhanced redundancy, new centralized architecture, & driver-facing camera among others.
 This will drive demand for ADAS sensors, super-computers, AI, HD maps etc. It will also drive further collaboration between OEMs and Tier 1s-2s for the development of AD platforms.

-ADAS Growth reshapes Supplier Rankings by ADAS Revenue
+ADAS Growth reshapes ADAS Suppliers’ Rankings by ADAS Revenue

 Auto2x assesses that in 2019 Bosch overtook Continental in terms of global ADAS revenues and maintained this position in 2020.
 This was attributed to the higher ADAS revenue growth Bosch recorded for the period 2015-2020 (Bosch CAGR: 32.9%) compared to Continental (CAGR 27.7%).

-Auto2x expects that in 2022, 42 models capable of Level 3 autonomy (Traffic Jam Pilot, Highway Pilot) and 108 models with Level 2 (Traffic Jam Assist, Cruise Assist) –mostly as optional equipment -are being offered in Europe, as the regulatory hurdles gradually clear away.
+Auto2x expects that in 2022, 42 models capable of Level 3 autonomy (Traffic Jam Pilot, Highway Pilot) and 108 models with Level 2 (Traffic Jam Assist, Cruise Assist) –mostly as optional equipment -were offered in Europe, as the regulatory hurdles gradually clear away.

 Since many carmakers don’t manufacture ADAS features or sensors in-house, they rely on suppliers who are the leading manufacturers and distributors of components and features.